JestiferHarold/JestiferHarold/README.md

 movie based on collective preferences.
 The application integrates the TMDB API to fetch movie details, including ratings, ensuring informed decision-making.

+## 👨‍💻 Innovation And Impact <a name = "iai"></a>
+Our project introduces a collaborative filtering approach tailored for group decision-making, setting it apart from traditional recommendation systems that focus on individual users.
+The use of real-time TMDb ratings adds credibility and transparency to the recommendations.
+By simplifying the movie selection process for groups, this project enhances social experiences, making movie nights more enjoyable and efficient.
+Additionally, the system's adaptability to various genres and user preferences makes it a valuable tool for any movie-watching scenario.

 ## 🚀 Future Scope <a name = "future_scope"></a>

 - A user feedback system